Richard Saunders (skeptic)

-Richard Saunders is an Australian skeptic, podcaster and professional origamist.
-He received recognition by the Australian Skeptics with a Life Membership in 2001, and has twice served as their president.
-He founded Sydney Skeptics in the Pub.
+Richard Saunders is an Australian scientific skeptic and podcaster.
+In 2001, he was awarded a life membership by Australian Skeptics and has twice served as their president.
 He has presented on skepticism, represented the Australian Skeptics on television and radio shows, and is the co-host of The Skeptic Zone podcast.

 Early life

-Saunders was born in Kurri Kurri, New South Wales, Australia, and lived in Tribune, Saskatchewan in 1968 and 1969, as his father R. H. Saunders, who was a reverend, was posted there.
-Returning to Australia, Saunders attended a variety of primary schools in Mullumbimby, Lithgow, and graduated from Woy Woy High School in 1984.
+Saunders was born in Kurri Kurri, New South Wales, Australia.
+His father, R. H. Saunders, a reverend, was posted in Tribune, Saskatchewan, where he lived in 1968 and 1969.

 Professional career

 Web design

 After graduating from high school, Saunders joined educational publisher Ashton Scholastic and sold educational software for Apple II and Commodore 64 home computers.
 He also worked as a web designer for The Advance Bank of Australia and Commonwealth Bank and in 1999 was transferred to EDS, where he designed the interface for netBank online banking and worked for two years before joining GreenStone Pty Ltd as a web designer for three years.